Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 Frankly, it can all get quite confusing if you don’t start by understanding the basics first.

-The two are actually different and without distinguishing between them you won’t be able to recognize why you need both.
+These are actually two different concepts and without distinguishing between them you won’t be able to recognize why you need both.

-Ok, so you might now be asking “what’s the difference and what do I need to know?”
+So you might now be asking “what are the key differences of these two and what do I need to know?”

 Well, lucky for you, you’ll find this out and everything you need to know about marketing vs branding and more!

-In the end, you will understand the main differences between marketing and branding and why they matter for businesses today.
+In the end, you will understand the main differences between these two concepts – marketing and branding and why they matter for businesses today.

 What Exactly is Branding?